mannp074/assignment-01-2511765/part1-rdbms/normalization.md

 ### Insert Anomaly

-In the current table structure, it is not possible to insert a new product without creating an order.
-For example, if a new product (product_id, product_name, category, unit_price) needs to be added but no customer has ordered it yet, there is no way to store this information because order_id and customer details are mandatory.
-This leads to incomplete data insertion.
+In the current table, it is not possible to insert a new product without creating an order.
+For example, product_id P008 (a new product) cannot be added unless an order_id, customer_id, and other order-related fields are also provided.
+Since product information (product_id, product_name, category, unit_price) is tightly coupled with order data, new products cannot exist independently in the system.

 ### Update Anomaly

-Customer and product details are repeated across multiple rows.
-For example, if a customer’s city (customer_city) or email (customer_email) changes, it must be updated in all rows where that customer appears.
-If one row is missed, it results in inconsistent data.
-Similarly, changes in product price (unit_price) must be updated across all related rows.
+There is significant redundancy in the dataset.
+For example, the customer "Neha Gupta" (customer_id C006) appears in multiple rows such as ORD1153, ORD1118, and ORD1083.
+If her email or city changes, it must be updated in all these rows.
+Missing even one row would result in inconsistent data.

+Similarly, the product "Pen Set" (product_id P007) appears in multiple orders such as ORD1114, ORD1153, ORD1118, ORD1132, ORD1037, and ORD1083.
+If the unit_price changes from 250 to another value, it must be updated across all these rows, increasing the risk of inconsistency.

 ### Delete Anomaly

-If a row corresponding to an order is deleted, important information may be lost.
-For example, if a product was ordered only once and that row is deleted, all information about that product (product_id, product_name, category, unit_price) is lost.
-Similarly, deleting the only order of a customer removes all their details from the database.
+Deleting a single row can result in loss of important information.
+For example, if the row ORD1075 is deleted, all information about the product "Desk Chair" (product_id P003) is lost if it does not appear in any other row.
+This results in unintended data loss.

+Similarly, if the only order of a customer is deleted, their entire information (customer_id, customer_name, customer_email, customer_city) is also removed from the database.